Joshua-McGee/doks/docs/api/meetings.md

 ## Delete a meeting

-You can retrieve a specific meeting for your company by making a DELETE request to the `/meetings` endpoint and providing the ID of the meeting you want to delete in the request path.
+You can delete a specific meeting for your company by making a DELETE request to the `/meetings` endpoint and providing the ID of the meeting you want to delete in the request path.

 ### API format